Manouchehri/vi8/README.md

 #### Issue(s)

-- Some missing drivers

 ##### Missing Driver(s)
+Check issue tracker for ongoing discussions regarding solving these problems.

 - No touchscreen
 - No Bluetooth
 - No audio
 - No webcams

-Check issue tracker for details on various other problems that have yet to be solved (touch, Bluetooth, etc).
+- No hardware buttons
+- No accelerometer